 A whole house water filtration system can address the various types of potential water quality issues experienced in Upton well water or town water.
-Matching the right technology and sizing the system to meet the water usage demands of your home is also.
+Matching the right technology and sizing the system to meet the water usage demands of your home is key.
 Additionally, a professionally plumbed system is critical as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new equipment.

 Although symptoms of water quality issues such as bad odors & taste, staining of laundry, bathroom fixtures, etc. are indicators of problems, getting a water test to identify the minerals or contaminants in the water and at what quantity they exist is mandatory.
 This will lead to an effective system recommendation and route to providing your home with excellent water quality.
 While certain minerals & contaminants can be tested on-site, health threat items like radon in water, arsenic in water, nitrates and others should be properly sampled and brought to a certified laboratory for testing that requires specialized equipment.

 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.
 For more see link at hard water epa.

 There are other types of whole house water filtration systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will dictate the right approach.
 For more information on common bad odors & tastes in New England water supplies, see the link at http://bad-odor-taste-water/.

 WHOLE HOUSE WATER FILTRATION – Radon & Arsenic in private wells